Painting corners: How do you make decisions when your choices have unknown pros/cons?

-I spent two weeks agonizing over the decision, knowing that I was picking between two extremely attractive options–and the worst part, I didn’t know exactly what would be the outcome of my TechStars experience, nor whether the three of us could get together over Thanksgiving (the only potential compromise.)
+I spent two weeks agonizing over the decision, knowing that I was picking between two attractive options.
+The worst part was I didn’t know exactly what would be the outcome of my TechStars experience, nor whether the three of us could get together over Thanksgiving (the only potential compromise.)

-How do you make decisions when your choices have unknown consequences–you DON’T know the pros/cons?
+How do you make decisions when your choices have unknown consequences–when you don’t know the pros/cons?

 You paint the corners.
 ‘Cause you almost always know the absolute best and absolute worst.
 You just don’t know the probabilities.